 The overall demand for IT contractors sank significantly during the recession in 2007/8 and for several years afterwards, before rebounding strongly from 2012/13 onwards, although average rates for core IT skills have not risen in real terms for quite some time.

-The effects of Brexit, and the underlying weakness in Eurozone economies hasn’t appeared to dampen the demand for contractors yet, however seasoned contractors will be used to dealing with the effect of boom/bust economics on the market in general.
+The impact of Brexit, and the underlying weakness in Eurozone economies hasn’t appeared to dampen the demand for contractors yet, however seasoned contractors will be used to dealing with the effect of boom/bust economics on the market in general.